 And don’t forget to fill your water bottle before you leave!

 After Rochegude, the GR 65 descends steeply through the forest.
-The path is littered with a light covering of loose pine needles—much trickier to walk on than I imagined.
+When I walked, the path was littered with a light covering of loose pine needles—very slippery and much trickier to walk on than it appeared.

 Although today has been another short day mileage-wise, it’s been a strenuous day of climbing up and down gorges.
 There’s more to come tomorrow, which makes Monistrol-d’Allier a good place to stop for the night.
 There are several options here for accommodation and a café.

 There is also a church, of course, and I always like to poke my head inside, light a candle and ask for protection against blisters!
 This one was locked unfortunately which is very unusual along the Chemin de Saint-Jacques.